 “Whether it’s five minutes or 45 minutes that we’re interacting with them,” says part-time superhero and marketing major Caleb Shalaby, “to be able to make a difference in these people’s lives really just means everything.”

-Cover image, from left: Gabrielle Gieringer, Nicole Saltzman, Daniela Krahe, Argirel Lion, and Caleb Shalaby walk through the Commons Room of the Cathedral of Learning.
+Opening image, from left: Gabrielle Gieringer, Nicole Saltzman, Daniela Krahe, Argirel Lion, and Caleb Shalaby walk through the Commons Room of the Cathedral of Learning.

 This story appeared in the Winter 2019 issue of Pitt Magazine.